svenfuchs/routing-filter/README.markdown

 a concise manner (i.e. without specifying all parameters again and again)
 * ideally also plays nicely with default route helpers in tests/specs

-You can read about this struggle and to possible, yet unsatisfying solutions [here](http://www.artweb-design.de/2007/5/13/concise-localized-rails-url-helpers-solved-twice).
+You can read about this struggle and two possible, yet unsatisfying solutions [here](http://www.artweb-design.de/2007/5/13/concise-localized-rails-url-helpers-solved-twice).
 The conclusion so far is that Rails itself does not provide the tools to solve this problem in a clean and dry way.